 20:51:06:02.01.
 Pharmacist-in-charge -- Defined, duties.
-An application for a permit to conduct a pharmacy as specified in § 20:51:06:02 shall must indicate the pharmacist-in-charge.
-The term, pharmacist-in-charge, "Pharmacist-in-charge" means a pharmacist manager or pharmacist permittee duly licensed in South Dakota who has been so designated by the employer pharmacy owner.
+An application for a permit to conduct a pharmacy as specified in § 20:51:06:02 shall indicate the pharmacist-in-charge.
+The term, pharmacist-in-charge, means a pharmacist manager or pharmacist permittee duly licensed in South

+Dakota who has been so designated by the employer pharmacy owner.